NNdemo/CP3407/Project-plan.md

 * Providing a secure login for customers and cleaning providers
 * Implement a cloud based storage system like AWS
 * Allow Providers to track earnings and managing appointments

+lteration1 Retrospective:

+* Iteration Period
+	Start: 2025-06-04
+	End:   2025-07-09

+* iteration 1 Goals:
+	Primary Goal: Complete user stories US1-US5

+* Key  Deliverables:
+	'iteration1.md'
+	Burndown Chart
+	Wireframe and ERD

+* What did not go well
+	1. accepting/declining orders does not save to the database US4:Book a Cleaning Service
+	2. completing orders doesn't save to the database US5:View Assigned Bookings

+* Action Items:
+	we modified the front-end code and the back-end interface.
+Now, the functions with bugs can operate normally.

+* Metrics:
+	Planned Velocity: 90%
+	Actual Velocity: 100%
+	Defect Count: 2 small bugs
+	Deployment Frequency: 3 deployments to test environment.

+* Next Steps:
+	Incorporate all action items into Iteration 2 planning.
+	Finalize and share the full test report; update `testing.md`.
+	Refresh project README with Iteration 1 screenshots and links.